andermoran/AngularAdvice/README.md

 ### Will do once finished

 ## Note
 I am making this guide as I am learning Angular from [Maximilian Schwarzmüller's Angular Tutorial](https://www.udemy.com/the-complete-guide-to-angular-2/) as well as googling stuff online.
+Because I am writing this as I learn, there may be parts where I don't do things in the perfect manner but I think it's helpful to read through the eyes of someone who is still learning.
+Sometimes experts are so knowledgeable and
  If anything is in quotes, it means I copy and pasted something that was said by someone else.
 I am writing writing this tutorial using [stackedit](https://stackedit.io/) which has no spell checking so I'm sure I've misspelled a lot of things while writing this.

 ## Basics
 - Angular (currently on Angular 8) is a framework that allows for dynamic, reactive web applications as well as native mobile applications